Michelangelo367/ytom/README.md

 pip3 install -r requirements.txt
 ```

-Run streamlit on localhost:
+Run on localhost with Streamlit:

 ```sh
 streamlit run app.py
 ```

-Deploy with heroku:
+Deploy with Heroku:

 ```sh
 # You need to download Heroku CLI and create an account